Challenge Open Access

 Participants were asked send a list of the records they wished to nominate for inclusion in the official challenge data set by email to email@example.com with the subject "Challenge 2008 data nomination", no later than noon GMT on Thursday, 17 April 2008.
 Those who wished to nominate records other than those in the databases listed above were asked to state briefly why they believed their choices are particularly appropriate for this challenge.
 Participants also were invited to contribute data to PhysioNet to be considered for this challenge, and several did so.
 Thanks to all who participated in this process.

 We have compiled all nominations and selected the most promising cases for inclusion in the official data set, together with new cases that have not been available previously.
-The official PhysioNet/Computers in Cardiology Challenge 2008 data set is now available (as individual files) here; for convenience, it is also available as a tarball (see instructions here for unpacking tarballs).
+The official PhysioNet/Computers in Cardiology Challenge 2008 data set is now available (as individual files) and, for convenience, it is also available as a tarball.

 Reporting Results and Scoring